The Chris Daniels Early Career Grant

 Applicants must fulfill the following criteria:

-- The maximum amount funded will be £1000 per call (one grant awarded every 2 years at the Challenger Conference).
+- The maximum amount funded will be £1000 per call.
 This amount must be allocated to the meeting’s expenses.
 It cannot be used to cover salary costs.
 Travel costs may be covered.

-- The applicant must agree to advertising the Challenger Society (logo display/banner and flyers will be provided by the society) at the event.
+- The applicant must agree to advertise the Challenger Society (logo display/banner and flyers will be provided by the society) at the event.

 - The applicant must provide a report of the event at its completion, to be published by the Challenger Society blog within 2 months of the event.